|

 Baie, not particulary impressive as a bay, but notable

-for the ruins of the antique furnace on the shore.
+for the ruins of a antique furnace on the shore.

 |